My name is Andy Horner. Also known online as Anxious Andy.

 Having a mental illness is exhausting, therefore I plan to make this website as stress free as possible, with easy access to services and an understanding with simple icons that you can click on to get the help and support that you may need.

-I have also created a page called Distraction games, a bit of lighthearted fun that will hopefully distract you from intrusive thoughts.
+I have created many pages, a few to mention are, (Distraction games) a bit of lighthearted fun that will hopefully distract you from intrusive thoughts.
 The games are free to play.
 Simply click on the 3 lines, top left corner of the page and go to distraction games.
+Also you will find a page called (Relaxing nature sounds) to calm the mind and hopefully help you sleep.

 Thank you for reading.
 (My story) is below should you wish to know about my journey so far, it may be triggering for some.